The new cash-cow for Jio is Startups.

 Reliance Jio, the Mukesh Ambani-promoted company, is scouting for more investments following two transactions in April as it seeks to create a comprehensive ecosystem of digital products and services around its core telecom service.
+They are eying Startups.

-The unit of the Rs 6.11 lakh crore Reliance Industries (RIL) wants to invest in or acquire ventures operating in the content, healthcare, education technology, financial technology and transportation segments.
+The unit of the Rs 6.11 lakh crore Reliance Industries (RIL) wants to invest in or acquire ventures.
+Operating in the content, healthcare, education technology, financial technology and transportation segments.

-In April, Jio announced a $124-million investment in Saavn at a pre-money valuation of $177 million, a 40-50% discount to the music streaming service’s estimated worth when it raised $100 million in 2015.
+In April, Jio announced a $124-million investment in Saavn at a pre-money valuation of $177 million.
+A 40-50% discount to the music streaming service’s estimated worth when it raised $100 million in 2015.
 It also committed to invest the rupee equivalent of $180 million over three years in AI-based education platform Embibe.

 The emergence of Jio as a potential buyer of or investor in startups has come as welcome news for India’s venture capital industry, which has found it hard to record investment exits, particularly through the M&A route.

-Given Jio’s intentions, a number of Indian startups will no longer have to depend on just venture capital or large conglomerates such as Google, SoftBank or Alibaba (for funds).
+Given Jio’s intentions, a number of Indian startups will no longer have to depend on just venture capital or large conglomerates.
+Such as Google, SoftBank or Alibaba (for funds).
 This, in turn, will accelerate exits.

-The increased scrutiny on the country’s newest telecom operator comes after it announced two quick acquisitions—music streaming service Saavn and online test preparation startup Embibe—last month.
+The increased scrutiny on the country’s newest telecom operator comes after it announced two quick acquisitions.
+Music streaming service Saavn and online test preparation startup Embibe—last month.
 However, given the structure of both transactions, no one expects Jio, run by among the most hard-nosed negotiators in the country, to break the bank while acquiring assets.